-All initial health assessments of female detainees shall be conducted by a trained and qualified health provider.
+All initial health assessments of female detainees shall be provided by a trained and qualified health provider, and must include a thorough evaluation and assessment of the reproductive system.
 In addition to the criteria listed on the health assessment form, the evaluation shall inquire about the following:

-- a. pregnancy testing for detainees aged 18-56 and documented results; - b. if the detainee is currently nursing (breastfeeding); - c. use of contraception; - d. reproductive history (number of pregnancies, number of live births, number of spontaneous/elective abortions, pregnancy complications, etc.); - e. menstrual cycle; - f. history of breast and gynecological problems; - g. family history of breast and gynecological problems; and - h. any history of physical or sexual victimization and when the incident occurred.
+- a. pregnancy testing and documented results; - b. if the detainee is currently nursing (breastfeeding); - c. use of contraception; - d. reproductive history (number of pregnancies, number of live births, number of spontaneous/elective abortions, pregnancy complications, etc.); - e. menstrual cycle; - f. history of breast and gynecological problems; - g. family history of breast and gynecological problems; and - h. any history of physical or sexual victimization and when the incident occurred.

-A pelvic and breast examination, pap test, baseline mammography and sexually transmitted disease (STD) testing shall be offered and provided as deemed appropriate or necessary by the medical provider.
+A pelvic and breast examination, pap test, baseline mammography and sexually transmitted disease (STD) screening shall be offered and provided as deemed appropriate or necessary by the medical provider.